Limits And Access

 - Keep using the default mailbox-scoped flow until the mailbox is active and the token is stored safely.

-POST /v1/billing/topupif the tenant needs outbound capacity. - Request external-send enablement with
+POST /v1/billing/topupif the tenant needs outbound capacity immediately. - Or request

 pendingorverified, retry facilitator settlement withPOST /v1/billing/payment/confirm. - Check

-GET /v1/billing/accountandGET /v1/tenants/{tenantId}/send-policybefore treating arbitrary external delivery as enabled.
+GET /v1/billing/accountandGET /v1/tenants/{tenantId}/send-policywith the same token before treating arbitrary external delivery as ready.

 Mailagents uses facilitator-backed x402 settlement.
 In the normal path, proof submission settles immediately.
 The confirmation endpoint exists only to retry facilitator settlement for a receipt that did not finish on the first attempt.